thomas-brink/CAT-HCOT/README.md

 3. Run the functions in the 'validation' file to obtain the optimal classifiers belonging to CAT-HCOT and the flat CAT-HCOT baseline.
 4. Load in the function from the 'CAT' file to implement the certainty-based automated thresholds (CAT) algorithm.
 5. Load in the functions from the 'HCOT' file and run the 'dynamicHierarchicalClassifier' function (in our paper, we use START=0 and END=10 days) to run the classifier belonging to the CAT-HCOT framework.
 6. Compare the performance of CAT-HCOT with the two baseline approaches by running the functions included in the 'baseline' file (in our paper, we use START=0 and END=10 days).

+Instead of steps 3-6, we also provide the 'seminar_hierarchical_classifiers' file, which can be used for validation, CAT, HCOT and the baselines as well.
+Note that this code does rely on the cleaned and prepared data as well as the dynamic input data functions from steps 1 and 2.

+Please note that some of the code requires the user to select a path from which to read input or to which to write output.
+These paths are currently kept general and should be filled in by the user.

 ## PaperCAT-HCOT.pdf